immense/Remotely/README.md

 * Windows: Only the latest version of Windows 10 is tested.
 	* Requires .NET Framework 4.7.2.
 	* Windows 2016/2019 should work as well, but isn't tested regularly.
-* Linux: Only Lubuntu 18.10 is tested.
+* Linux: Only Ubuntu 18.04+ is tested.
 	* Your account must be set to auto login for unattended remote control to work.

 ## Session Recording